jsbots/AutoFish/README.md

 Anyone who can see you for more than 15m on one spot might suspect something and report you, or might not.
 It all depends on many external factors: who, where and why.
 In my opinion, the biggest problem with people being banned is because they don't know how to cheat, not because of the software.
 So again, if you decided to step on this path: think and use common sense, no software will do this for you.

 After reading all this you are eager to ask the most important *existential* question of the topic:
-> **"Am I going to be banned?"**
+> **"Am I going to be banned for using this?"**

-If we consider only the software itself, the very simplified answer you seek depends on where you use the bot:
+If we consider **only the software itself**, the very simplified answer you seek depends on where you use the bot:
 - on **official servers**:
 > **"Probably"**.